-If you’re new to my blog, than you may not know what I’m all about.
-So let me catch you up to speed.
-I’m quite the frugalista 🙂 I would NEVER recommend something for you to buy unless I thought it was something you could truly benefit from.
-In this blog post, I’m sharing with you 15 essential classroom items I used daily last year and believe you will use often in your classroom as well for maximum organization and preparation.
+If you’re new to my blog, you may not know what I’m all about.
+So let me catch you up to speed; I’m quite the frugalista 🙂 I would NEVER recommend something for you to buy unless I thought it was something you could truly benefit from.
+In this blog post, I’m sharing 15 essential classroom items I used daily last year.
+I know you will use these classroom items often for maximum organization and preparation.

-My students really enjoyed my adventure theme I had in my classroom last year.
+My students really enjoyed the adventure theme I had in my classroom last year.
 I’ll insert a few pictures so you can get an idea.
-It wasn’t cluttered, it was cheap, and it was perfect for third grade.
-You can decide what is best for your grade level/students, but I highly recommend doing some time of decorations or theme to make your classroom an inviting, warm place for the students.
+It wasn’t cluttered, it was affordable, and it was perfect for third grade.
+You can decide what is best for your grade level/students, but I highly recommend doing some type of decorations or theme to make your classroom an inviting, warm place for your students.
 That way they’ll look forward to coming into their classroom each day.

 So, here we go!